WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/word-choice.md

 **Examples**

-[warning] Not Recommended: British/Commonwealth English: aluminium, analyse, centre, colour, programme, realise. [/warning]
+[warning] Not Recommended: British/Commonwealth English: aluminium, analyse, centre, colour, licence, programme, realise. [/warning]
-[tip] Recommended: US English: aluminum, analyze, center, color, program, realize. [/tip]
+[tip] Recommended: US English: aluminum, analyze, center, color, license, program, realize. [/tip]

-For an extensive overview of locale-wise English spellings, refer the [Spelling section of Wikipedia's Manual of Style](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Spelling)
+For an overview of locale-wise English spellings, refer the [Spelling section of Wikipedia's Manual of Style](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Spelling)

-## Jargon
+## Avoid jargon and slang

+Be thoughtful of word choice - particularly avoid jargon, slang and ableist language.
+In a spoken and informal context, slang or jargon would suffice.
+But for achieving inclusive and accessible documentation for a global audience, slang and jargon hinders understanding more than simplifying it.

 ## Technical terms